osmlab/openstreetmap-json-schema/1.0/Data.md

             // MUST be present
             "user": "AnEditor",

             // OPTIONAL.
 The tags of the object.
-Untagged objects have no
+Untagged objects have no tags "tags": {
-            // tag pairs.
-            "tags": {
                 // A tag pair.
 Tag values may be up to 255 characters in
                 // length and may contain newlines, which will need to be
                 // encoded.
                 "key": "value"
+            }
         },

         // Repeat for additional nodes.
 Any two nodes MUST NOT have the same id